Send Amazon CloudWatch Metrics to Loggly

 Clone the git repo cloudwatch-metrics-to-loggly

-Edit index.js to set up encrypted customer token.
-Copy the base-64 encoded, encrypted token from step 1’s CLI output (CiphertextBlob attribute) and replace it with the “your KMS encrypted key” in the script.
+Edit index.js to set up an encrypted customer token.
+Copy the base-64 encoded, encrypted token from step 1’s CLI output (CiphertextBlob attribute) and replace “your KMS encrypted key” in the script with this copied value.

 Zip up your code: